Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/services/tfm_manifest_tool_user_guide.rst

     Any object files containing symbols belonging to the Secure Partition that are not included in the Secure Partitions library.

+- ``non_ffm_attributes``

+  Optional.

+  TF-M defines some special manifest attributes for TF-M dedicated Secure Partitions.
+  Those special attributes are not compliant to FF-M.
+  Using the specific attributes requires explicit registration by adding them to this ``non_ffm_attributes``.
+  The purpose is to ensure that developers are aware of the compliance issue.
+  The manifest tool will report errors if unregistered Non-FFM attributes are detected.
+  This attribute is for TF-M specific Secure Partitions and using TF-M-specific attributes is not encouraged.

 Generated File List
 ===================
 A generated file list is a YAML file that describes the files to be generated